 A need-based loan funded by the federal government and administered by the college.
 Loan repayment is made directly to the college attended.

 A decision made by the Financial Aid office to consider unusual circumstances that cannot be determined from the information on the FAFSA.
-The professional judgement form is available on our forms list.
+The professional judgment form is available on our forms list.

 The contractual agreement between a borrower and a lender in which the borrower agrees (promises) to pay back money to a lender according to specified terms and conditions.